-From 2007 onwards, the Foundation organized the Biomedica, THE Euregional LifeSciences summit, as the first Euregional conference on Lifesciences and Medical Technology.
-Biomedica started as a joint venture of three existing conferences in Liege, Aachen and Maastricht.
+From 2007 onwards, the Foundation organized Biomedica, THE Euregional LifeSciences summit, as the first Euregional conference on Lifesciences and Medical Technology.
+Biomedica started as a joint venture of three existing conferences in Liège, Aachen and Maastricht.
 Due to the increased intensity of collaboration between Germany, Belgium and The Netherlands, the initiators decided to combine the three conferences in one.
-The initiators were the networking organizations: LifetecZONe, Lifetech Aachen-Julich (now MedLife), Lifetec Limburg and BioLiege.
+The initiators were the networking organizations: LifetecZONe, MedLife (former LifeTecAachen-Juelich), Lifetec Limburg and BioLiège.

 The Euregional Networking Organisations